 - fast infrared: An industry standard that enables cableless infrared serial data transfer at speeds of up to 4 Mbps. - file: A collection of related information; a file can contain data, programs, or both. - fingerprint sensor: The fingerprint sensor compares and analyzes the unique characteristics in a fingerprint. - firmware: A set of instructions built into the hardware which controls and directs a microprocessor's activities. - flash memory: Non-volatile memory that can be written to as well as read.
 Information in flash memory remains whether or not the computer is receiving power.
 This type of memory is used to retain your fingerprint data.
 See also memory.
-Compare RAM and ROM. - floppy diskette: A removable disk that stores magnetically encoded data.

-- floppy diskette drive (FDD): An electromechanical device that reads and writes to floppy diskettes. - folder: An icon in Windows used to store documents or other folders. - format: The process of readying a blank disk for its first use.
-Formatting establishes the structure of the disk that the operating system expects before it writes files or programs onto the disk. - function keys: The keys labeled F1 through F12 that tell the computer to perform certain functions.
+Compare RAM and ROM. - floppy diskette: A removable disk that stores magnetically encoded data. - floppy diskette drive (FDD): An electromechanical device that reads and writes to floppy diskettes. - Fn-esse: A TOSHIBA utility that lets you assign functions to hot keys. - folder: An icon in Windows used to store documents or other folders. - format: The process of readying a blank disk for its first use.
+Formatting establishes the structure of the disk that the operating system expects before it writes files or programs onto the disk. - function keys: The keys labeled F1 through F9 that tell the computer to perform certain functions.